Safe disposal of needles and syringes

 There is a low risk of getting a blood-borne infection from a needle injury, for example, HIV or Hepatitis.
 However, it is important to get immediate medical advice if you are injured by a needle.

 If you use needles and injecting equipment these need to be disposed of safely.
-A sharps container is available free via your doctor or district nurse.
+A sharps container is available free of charge via your doctor or district nurse.
 Please contact them for further details.

 If you have any used needles such as those used for the administration of insulin for pets, they must be disposed of in appropriate “sharps” bins which, when full, can close to prevent injury occurring from handling the needles.
 Your vet should accept needles and syringes at the practice or provide you with the appropriate containers.